 celebrated 18th-century etching series, A Harlot's Progress), but in Whistler's time it was rather forlorn. **

 sure, and alert, with no added drypoint retouching (only one state

-known), and the sense of depth given through the portal is a result of
+known), with a sense of depth given through the portal resulting from

-rather sophisticated biting, with the extremely fine lines in the far
+rather sophisticated biting, the extremely fine lines in the far

 This print was included in A Set of Twenty-Six Etchings, published by Messrs Dowdeswell and Thibaudeau in 1886, and printed by the artist: